Joran van der Sloot: Murder of Stephany Flores

-On 30 May 2010 — the fifth anniversary of Holloway's disappearance — Stephany Tatiana Flores Ramírez, 21, died at the Hotel TAC, in the Miraflores District of Lima.
+On May 30, 2010 — the fifth anniversary of Holloway's disappearance — Stephany Tatiana Flores Ramírez, 21, died at the Hotel TAC, in the Miraflores District of Lima, Peru.
 On 2 June, a hotel employee found her beaten body in room 309, which had been registered in Van der Sloot's name.
-He had departed from the hotel without returning the room key and left the television running.
+He had departed from the hotel without returning the room key and left the television turned on.
 A tennis racquet, identified by the coroner as a possible homicide weapon, was recovered from the room.

 A hotel guest and an employee came forward to say they saw Van der Sloot and the victim entering the hotel room together, and the police obtained video of the two playing cards at the same table the night before at the Atlantic City Casino in Lima.
-Van der Sloot had entered Peru via Colombia on 14 May 2010 to attend the Latin American Poker Tour.
+Van der Sloot had entered Peru via Colombia on May 14, 2010 to attend the Latin American Poker Tour.

 Flores was a business student who was less than a year from graduation at the University of Lima.
-She was the daughter of Ricardo Flores, a former president of the Peruvian Automobile Club, and winner of the "Caminos del Inca" rally in 1991.
+She was the daughter of Ricardo Flores, a former president of the Peruvian Automobile Club and winner of the "Caminos del Inca" rally in 1991.
 A prominent businessman and entertainment organizer, he ran for vice president in 2001 and for president five years later on fringe tickets.

 Ricardo Flores said that police found date rape drugs in his daughter's car, parked about 50 blocks from the hotel where she died.
-Her jewelry, money, identification, and credit cards were missing, including about $1,000 her father had given her to purchase a laptop, and over $10,000 she had won earlier at the casino.
+Her jewelry, money, identification, and credit cards were missing, including about $1,000 her father had given her to purchase a laptop computer, and over $10,000 she had won earlier at the casino.
 Flores reportedly kept this money in her car, but a police search found no money in it.

-After Flores' family reported her missing, police retrieved the Hotel TAC surveillance tape and obtained Van der Sloot's name and national identification number.
+After Flores's family reported her missing, police retrieved the hotel security surveillance tape and obtained Van der Sloot's name and national identification number.
 Her brother's wife discovered Van der Sloot's background in a Google search about an hour before her body was found.